Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Related Work

 Eisermann et al. \cite{ELWW21} study the problem of compositional generalisation, in which they conduct numerous experiments on a tabletop scenario where a robotic arm manipulates various objects.
 They utilise a simple LSTM-based network to describe the actions performed on the objects in hindsight - the model accepts visual and proprioceptive input and produces textual descriptions.
 Their results show that with the inclusion of proprioception as input and using more data in training, the network's performance on compositional generalisation improves significantly.

 Similar to the language-to-action translation methods, the action-to-language translation methods work only in one direction: they describe the actions they perform in the environment.
 However, they are unable to execute a desired action given by the human user.
+Nevertheless, from the robotics perspective, it is desirable to have models that can also translate from action to language and not just execute verbal commands; such robots can explain their actions by verbalising an ongoing action, which also paves the way for more interpretable systems.